-This oven roasted Portuguese Beer Chicken is the best and it is marinade in beer overnight along with with cooking oil, fresh garlic, garlic salt, cracked black pepper balls and cayenne pepper.
+This one pot oven roasted Portuguese Beer Chicken is marinade in either a plastic bag or pot with beer overnight along with with cooking oil, fresh garlic, garlic salt, cracked black pepper balls and cayenne pepper.
+And boost so many flavors that you are to make for the most tasty chicken meal.

 Who doesn’t like beer and chicken?
 Merge the two together and you will have a delicious dinner that your sure to want to make time and time again.
 The beer creates a tasty sauce and creates a very moist chicken.